-ACCA-CL- Corporate and Business Law (June Session 2018)
+ACCA-LW (GLO)- Corporate and Business Law

 Corporate and Business Law Global is divided into eight areas.
-The syllabus starts with an introduction to different legal systems, different types of law and those organisations which endeavour to promote internationally applicable laws.
+The syllabus starts with an introduction to different legal systems, different types of law and those organizations which endeavor to promote internationally applicable laws.
 It also introduces arbitration as an alternative to court adjudication.
 It then leads into an examination of the substantive law as stated in UN Convention on Contracts for the International Sale of Goods, which relates to the formation, content and discharge of international contracts for the sale of goods.
 The syllabus then covers a range of specific legal areas relating to various aspects of international business of most concern to finance professionals.
 These are the law relating to the financing of international transactions, and the various legal forms through which international business transactions may be conducted.
 Particular attention is focused on the law relating to companies.

 Aspects examined include the formation and constitution of companies, the financing of companies and types of capital, and the day–to-day management, the administration and regulation of companies and legal aspects of insolvency law.
 The final section links back to all the previous areas.
-This section deals with corporate fraudulent and criminal behaviour.
+This section deals with corporate fraudulent and criminal behavior.

 On successful completion of this paper candidates should be able to:

-- Identify the essential elements of different legal systems including the main sources of law, the relationship between the different branches of a state’s constitution, and the need for international legal regulation, and explain the roles of international organisations in the promotion and regulation of international trade, and the role of international arbitration as an alternative to court adjudication.
+- Identify the essential elements of different legal systems including the main sources of law, the relationship between the different branches of a state’s constitution, and the need for international legal regulation, and explain the roles of international organizations in the promotion and regulation of international trade, and the role of international arbitration as an alternative to court adjudication.

-- Recognise and apply the appropriate legal rules applicable under the United Nations Convention on Contracts for the International Sale of Goods, and explain the various ways in which international business transactions can be funded.
+- Recognize and apply the appropriate legal rules applicable under the United Nations Convention on Contracts for the International Sale of Goods, and explain the various ways in which international business transactions can be funded.

 - Describe and explain how companies are managed, administered and regulated.